General Frequently Asked Questions

 What RPG game systems to you current support?

-We support Dungeons and Dragons 5th Edition (5e).
-We have a lot of love for other RPG games systems.
-However, if we don’t have GMs and admins for other game systems (or players for that matter), we can't host those games.
+We support only Dungeons and Dragons 5th Edition (5e).
+But, we have a lot of love for other RPG games systems.

 Do you plan to support other RPG game systems in the future.

 At this time, we do not have any plans to support other RPG systems.